|The Dewey Bar

 One of the best things about The Big Hole is that there are a series of no nonsense, you better be driving a truck, Montana bars at every little town and take out.
 They are sometimes little more than plywood on barrels (Melrose Bar) and they are all staffed by locals who can greet you with a cheery "watchya drinkin' hon?"
-(The Glen Bar), or the long stare (the bar just up the road from Wise River Club).
+(The Glen Bar)), or the long stare (The Dewey Bar).

 You may learn about bunco from hungover ladies of a certain age (Wise River Club).
 You may hear a story about a hunting guide who left his client out in the snow.
 Lost.
-And how he lost his drinking spot.
+And how his drinking privileges were revoked.
 (The Glen Bar).
 You might hear about a busted hip (Divide Bar).
-Or why orange juice and beer taste good together (The Hitchin Post).
+Or why orange juice and beer taste good together (The Hitching Post).
 If you are lucky, patient and quiet, you could learn the finer points of fishing a 7 wt rod with two streamers (porch of the Sunrise Fly Shop).

 Food is usually chips, pickled eggs or maybe a frozen pizza.
 But the beer is cold and the company authentic.
 So leave your city boy attitude outside, pull up a stool, order a can of Rainier's and dive in to real Montana.